 Read Reviews - Always start by reading reviews left by users of that product.
 Through this reviews you can find out if those individuals saw a difference in effectiveness and timeliness when using an LED whitening light.

 Look at What’s Included - Remember, LED lights do not work on their own!
 But of course that doesn’t stop companies from selling them as if they do.
 For that reason, always check and make sure your LED whitening light is in a kit that also contains whitening gel or whitening strips.

 Check for Comfort - All LED whitening lights will have a different fit, some may be hands-free while others may need to be held.
 Take the time to read about and compare different lights to find the one that will work best for you.

 While there remains no official seal of approval from the dental whitening community, we can conclude that LED whitening lights are safe to use and cheap to try.

 One person’s teeth will be vastly different from the next person’s teeth and so on, making it near impossible to pinpoint exactly what whitening treatment will work best for you.

-So who knows - maybe LED teeth whitening is your key to that whiter, brighter smile!
+So who knows - maybe LED teeth whitening or a blue light teeth whitening is your key to that whiter, brighter smile!